fufexan/nix-gaming/README.md

 ```
   nix profile install github:fufexan/nix-gaming#<package>
 ```
-**NOTE**: the above snippet won't work if you use Home-Manager.
-You can use the old `nix-env` syntax.

 Everything is available as an overlay if you prefer that, though your results may greatly differ from the packages.